trytouca/trytouca/docs/sdk/cpp/main-api.md

 ```

 Touca data capturing functions remain no-op in production environments.
 They are
-only activated when running in the context of a `touca::main` function call.
+only activated when running in the context of the `touca::run` function call.

 ## Describing Performance